multiversx/mx-docs/docs/sdk-and-tools/erdjs/writing-and-running-erdjs-snippets.md

 ## Anatomy of an interactor

 In our workspace, the interactors are: `adderInteractor.ts` and `lotteryInteractor.ts`.
-They contain almost production-ready code to call and query your contracts, code which is mostly copy-paste-able into your dApps.
+They contain _almost_ production-ready code to call and query your contracts, code which is _generally_ copy-paste-able into your dApps.

 Generally speaking, an interactor component (class) depends on the following objects (defined by `erdjs` or by satellites of `erdjs`):
  - a `SmartContract` (composed with its `SmartContractAbi`)